zotonic/zotonic/doc/ref/controllers/controller_websocket.rst

       ok.

 The websocket_init, websocket_info and websocket_terminate callbacks
-are called from within the controller's receive loop, so to send a message to the websocket, you send it to ``self()``, as in the example above.
+are called from within the controller’s receive loop, so to send a message to the websocket, you send it to ``self()``, as in the example above.

 The `websocket_message` function however gets a `From` argument passed